brefphp/bref/docs/frameworks/symfony.md

 ## Deploy

-Your application is now ready to be deployed.
+The application is now ready to be deployed.
 Follow [the deployment guide](/docs/deploy.md).

 ## Console